VSTest.Console.exe command-line options

 |/Enablecodecoverage||Enables data diagnostic adapter CodeCoverage in the test run.

 Default settings are used if not specified using settings file.

 |/InIsolation||Runs the tests in an isolated process.

-This isolation makes the vstest.console.exe process less likely to be stopped on an error in the tests, but tests might run slower.
+This makes vstest.console.exe process less likely to be stopped on an error in the tests, but tests might run slower.

-This option is deprecated.
+Note: This option is deprecated.
 Starting from the next major release of Visual Studio this option may be removed.
-Move to consuming extensions made available as a NuGet package.
+Please move to consuming extensions made available as a NuGet package.

-If the target framework is specified as Framework35, the tests run in CLR 4.0 "compatibility mode".
+Valid values are Framework35, Framework40, Framework45, and FrameworkUap10.
+Note: If the target framework is specified as Framework35, the tests will be run in CLR 4.0 "compatibly mode".